-Many people with difficulties have high medical and/or equipment costs which, when combined with high housing costs, can take up most of the household's incomes.
-Persons with mobility difficulties require accessible housing - both to live in and to be able to visit friends and neighbors and participate in the community.
-Access to transit is also particularly important to many people with difficulties as they may be unable to drive or families may not be able to afford accessible vehicles.
+Many people with disabilities have high medical and/or equipment costs which, when combined with high housing costs, can take up most of the household's incomes.
+Persons with mobility disabilities require accessible housing - both to live in and to be able to visit friends and neighbors and participate in the community.
+Access to transit is also particularly important to many people with disabilities as they may be unable to drive or families may not be able to afford accessible vehicles.
 Table II-44 summarizes the number of persons by their type of disability, and age group for all unincorporated CDPs.
 This data includes persons living in institutional and non-institutional settings.
+Data on persons with disabilities has not been released from the 2010 Census; therefore, we must rely on the 2000 Census and American Community Survey.

-Table II-43: Persons with Difficulty by Difficulty Type and Age, Unincorporated Alameda County, 2008-2012
+Table I-44: Persons with Disabilities by Disability Type and Age, Unincorporated Alameda County, 2008-2012 Estimates